irssi/irssi/README.md

 ## Bugs / Suggestions

-See the `TODO` file and http://bugs.irssi.org if it is already listed in there;
-if not, open an issue on GitHub or [send a mail to staff@irssi.org](mailto:staff@irssi.org)
+See the `TODO` file, http://bugs.irssi.org and the GitHub issues if it is already listed in there; if not, open an issue on GitHub or [send a mail to staff@irssi.org](mailto:staff@irssi.org)

 You can also contact the Irssi developers in #irssi on freenode.